 Running the light strip along the bottom of your TV cabinet is still an interesting idea though and you can choose your own lighting this way to light up whatever you’re watching on screen that evening.

-At first, the Philips Hue Strip Light looks like it can only be used for specialist scenarios.
+At first, the Philips Hue Lightstrip looks like it can only be used for specialist scenarios.
 It’s true this isn’t the perfect option to replace your actual lighting in your living room or kitchen, but it’s one of the most versatile smart lighting products we’ve ever seen.

 Connecting this to your kitchen cabinets, behind a TV or even alongside part of your bedroom allows you to create some fascinating scenarios for your lighting and makes it one of our favourite smart lighting products we’ve used.